Netflix/dispatch/docs/configuration/plugins/configuring-opsgenie.md

 # Configuring Opsgenie

 {% hint style="info" %}
-Dispatch ships with support for resolving oncall schedules via the Opsgenie API.
-Below, is how to configure the Opsgenie plugin to work with `Dispatch`.
-This plugin is not required for core functionality, however a plugin of type `oncall` must always be enabled.
+Dispatch ships with support for resolving on-call schedules via the Opsgenie API.
+Below is how to configure the Opsgenie plugin to work with `Dispatch.`
 {% endhint %}

 ## `OPSGENIE_API_KEY` \[Required.
 Secret: True\]